 Feline and Felix were very fond of each other from the start.
 They slept together, played together, cuddled…but were real leopard when it was eating time, so then they had to be seperated.
 Unfortunately Feline bit him too hard in the tail while playing, so now Felix is missing half of this tail, but still good friends.

-It took quite a long time to get the necessary permits in the Eastern Cape to the leopard project, and the new partnership with Daniell Cheetah Project in Spotted Cats Conservation, so it was only June 12th 2012 when the two leopards could finally be moved to their final home: a huge place where they enjoy themselves tremendously with their natural surroundings: rock piles, treestumps, waterpool, and lots of space to run and play!
+It took quite a long time to get the necessary permits in the Eastern Cape to start the leopard project, so it was only June 12th 2012 when the two leopards could finally be moved to their final home: a huge place where they enjoy themselves tremendously with their natural surroundings: rock piles, treestumps, waterpool, and lots of space to run and play!
 Felix and Feline are the first ambassador leopards of the Wild Cats World project until two new, unrelated, leopards will be introduced to make couples with the two when they reach sexual maturity.

 Update October 2015: The other side of leopard

 October 2013: Meet Wild Cats World’s ambassador leopards Feline, Felix, and Félipe in their ‘den’, meaning their nighthouse.
 They can withdraw whenever they like into their most private space, but they still allow us (Babette and myself) to come in and sit with them.
 Here you can see them resting in their den during daytime, and also how well they accept our presence in their most intimate space.